-We developed SGX-Tor for Windows by using the SGX SDK provided by Intel [6].
-In total, it consists of 321K lines of code and approximately 11K lines of code are modified for SGX-Tor, as broken down in detail in Table 1.
-As part of this effort, we ported OpenSSL-1.1.0 [8], zlib-1.2.8 [16], and libevent-2.0.22 [7] inside the enclave.
+We developed SGX-Tor for both Linux and Windows by using the SGX SDK provided by Intel [8].
+In total, it consists of 321K lines of code and approximately 11K lines of code are modified for Windows SGX-Tor, as broken down in detail in Table II.
+For SGX-Tor Linux version, 10K lines of code are changed as the Table II shows.
+As part of this effort, we ported OpenSSL-1.1.0 [10], zlib-1.2.8 [20], and libevent-2.0.22 [9] inside the enclave.
 Note that the porting effort is non-trivial; for one example, OpenSSL libraries store the generated keys to files, but to securely export them to non-enclave code, we have to carefully modify them to perform sealing operations instead of using naive file I/Os.
 Furthermore, because enclave programs cannot directly issue system calls, we implemented shims for necessary system calls with an OCALL interface.
-However, to minimize the TCB size, we ported only required glibc functions, such as sscanf() and htons(), instead of embedding the entire library.
-As a result, our TCB becomes dramatically reduced compared to other SGX systems such as Graphene [67] or Haven [26] (more than 200 MB) that implements a whole library OS to support SGX applications; SGX-Tor results in 3.8 times smaller TCB compared to Graphene (320 K vs. 1,228 K LoC).
+Note that we implement two types of OCALL interface considering both Linux and Windows operating system.
+For the case of Windows SGX-Tor, OCALL wrappers for both Windows-specific function calls (e.g., GetLastError()) and POSIX system calls are required, while Linux SGX-Tor requires POSIX system calls only (57 vs 50).
+To minimize the TCB size, we ported only required glibc functions, such as sscanf() and htons(), instead of embedding the entire library.
+As a result, our TCB becomes dramatically reduced compared to other SGX systems such as Graphene [79] or Haven [32] (more than 200 MB) that implements a whole library OS to support SGX applications; SGX-Tor results in 3.8 times smaller TCB compared to Graphene

+(320 K vs. 1,228 K LoC).
 The source code is available at https://github.com/kaist-ina/SGX-Tor.

-Managing enclave memory: To work with the limited EPC memory, SGX-Tor seals and stores large data structures outside of the enclave.
+Managing Enclave Memory: To work with the limited EPC memory, SGX-Tor seals and stores large data structures outside of the enclave.
 If required, it explicitly loads and unseals the encrypted data into the enclave.
 For example, cached-descriptors that contain the information of reachable relays (e.g., finger-print, certificate, and measured bandwidth), are around 10 MB for each, which is too big to always keep inside the enclave.
 Unlike the original Tor, which uses memory-mapped I/Os to access these data, SGX-Tor loads and unseals them into the EPC only when it has to update the list of relays, which essentially trades extra computation for more usable EPC memory.
 Similarly, certain system calls such as recv() are implemented to save the enclave memory; they get a pointer pointing to the data (e.g., encrypted packets) outside the enclave instead of copying them to the enclave memory.